Skip to content

 Associate Member – Borrowing

-You may use the postal loan service if you are a UK-based student who match one of the following criteria:
+You may use the postal loan service if you are a UK-based student who matches one of the following criteria:

 • Postgraduate research

-• referred by the Head of NTU Library, or
+• Referred by the Head of NTU Library

 Please note: